vesran/AdFraud-detector/quickstart/README.md

 5. Add an index pattern (*Tap "Index pattern in the search bar*) corresponding to `displays-clicks-idx` (for Scala) | `clickdisplayidx` (for java)

-6. Go to dashboards (*Click on the toggle on the left side) to add and visualize your own dashboards
+6. Go to dashboards (*Click on the toggle on the left side*) to add and visualize your own dashboards
-7. Select : *Create New panel* and click on *Lens* to start do some analysis
+7. Select : *Create New panel* and click on *Lens* to start doing some visual analysis

 #### Example of obtainable dashboards -
 ---